 So, you’ve made it to 60 th level.
 Good, Blizzard claims that World of Warcraft truly begins at 60 th level (or so someone once told me in my guild).
-But it’s also a shame because there are a good number of instances (dungeons that are personal to your group) that get passed up or breezed through… but that’s a discussion for another time (yeah right, like you’ll have time to post it you dirty Jew).
+But it’s also a shame because there are a good number of instances (dungeons that are personal to your group) that get passed up or breezed through… but that’s a discussion for another time.

 MMORPG’s have an interesting dynamic to them.
 The reason they are so popular, I believe, is that all of us countless RPG geeks across the world crave the concept of a virtual persona: a character we can devote all of our geek time (which for some of us is more than others) to developing.
 That character can then go on the adventures we so desperately crave.
 Sounds like a blast, right?
 Well, it is and it isn’t.

 The problem is that there are a number of issues in crafting an MMORPG that become apparent to any player.
 The first is that, ultimately, this is a form of entertainment for the end user and a form of revenue for the developer.
 So there needs to be a persistent “hook” that keeps you playing (the game remaining fun), as well as a balance in the form of not letting you “win the game” (and thus realizing your time is better spent getting laid and your money spent on things like rent).
 If you run out of things to do, you’re more likely to quit, because the fun factor stops.
 When you’re paying a flat fee per month, the balance comes in the form of “time sinks” designed by the developer.